Driving Lesson Checklist for Parents

 The PTTG covers every checklist item on this page across 35 video-led lessons, from the first walk-around to highway merging and night driving.

-Instructor Jacqueline leads every PTTG lesson on video, walking you through each skill and showing you what to coach.
+Instructor Jacqueline R. leads every PTTG lesson on video, walking you through each skill and showing you what to coach.

 Follow a Structured System Inside Zutobi